-The Heritage of the Shakers (Cleveland, Ohio: The Van Sweringen Company, 1923), 6.
-Cleveland Public Library.

-Shaker Village Standards 2nd ed.
-(Cleveland, Ohio: The Van Sweringen Company, 1928}, 5.
-Shaker Historical Society, Shaker Heights, Ohio.
+- 1. The Heritage of the Shakers (Cleveland, OH: The Van Sweringen Company, 1923), 6, Cleveland Public Library. - Shaker Village Standards.
+2nd ed.
+(Cleveland, OH: the Van Sweringen Company, 1928), 5.
+Shaker Historical Society, Shaker Heights, OH. - 3.
 Kenneth Kusmer, A Ghetto Takes Shape, 1870-1930 (Urbana: University of Illinois Press, 1978), 174-75.
-Also, Kusmer, "Black Cleveland and the Central-Woodland Community, 1865-1930," in W. Dennis Keating, Norman Krumholz; David C. Perry, eds.
-Cleveland: A Metropolitan Reader (Kent, OH: Kent State University, 1995, 265-282; Russell H. Davis, Black Americans in Cleveland (Washington, DC: Associated Publishers, 1985), 222-26.
+Also, Kenneth Kusmer, "Black Cleveland and the Central-woodland Community, 1865-1930," in

+Cleveland: A Metropolitan Reader, ed.
+W. Dennis Keating, Norman Krumholz, David C. Perry (Kent, OH: Kent State University, 1995), 265-82; Russell H. Davis, Black Americans in Cleveland (Washington, DC: Associated Publishers, 1985), 222-26.
 On the national context of the Great Migration, see Nicholas Lemann, The Promised Land: The Great Black Migration and How It Changed America (New York: Knopf, 1992) and James N. Gregory, The Southern Diaspora: How the Great Migrations of Black and White Southerners Transformed America (Chapel Hill: University of North Carolina Press, 2005).

-On restrictions in elite suburbs, see Evan McKenzie, The Rise of the Community Builders (New York: Columbia University Press, 1987); Marc Weiss, Privatopia: Homeowners and the Rise of Residential Private Government (New Haven: Yale University Press, 1994); Robert Fogelson, Bourgeois Nightmares (New Haven: Yale University Press, 2005); Helen C. Monchow, The Use of Deed Restrictions in Subdivision Development (Chicago: The Institute for Research in Land Economics and Public Utilities, 1928).
-On the Van Sweringen restrictions see, Gerald Korngold,"The Emergence of Private Land Use Controls in Large-Scale Subdivisions: The Companion Story to Village of Euclid v.
-Ambler Realty Co.," Case Western Reserve Law Review: 51: 617-643.
-Marian Morton, "Deferring Dreams: Racial and Religious Covenants in Shaker Heights, Cleveland Heights and East Cleveland, 1925 to 1970," http://teachingcleveland.org/deferring-dreams.-racial-and-religious-covenants-in-shakerheights-and-cleveland-heights-1925-to-1970-by-marian-morton/.
-For a recent case study of Los Angeles' deed restrictions, see Laura Redford, "The Intertwined History of Class and Race Segregation in Los Angeles," Journal of Planning History 16, No. 2 (November 2016): 305-22.

-Letters from the Van Sweringen Company to Helen Luthi, June 15, July 2, and July 25, 1925, Helen Luthi file, Shaker Historical Society, Shaker Heights, Ohio.
+- 4. On restrictions in elite suburbs, see Evan McKenzie, The Rise of the Community Builders (New York: Columbia University Press, 1987); Marc Weiss, Privatopia: Homeowners and the Rise of Residential Private Government (New Haven, CT: Yale University Press, 1994); Robert Fogelson, Bourgeois Nightmares (New Haven, CT: Yale University Press, 2005); Helen C. Monchow, The Use of Deed Restrictions in Subdivision Development (Chicago, IL: The Institute for Research in Land Economics and Public Utilities, 1928).
+On the Van Sweringen restrictions, see Gerald Korngold, "The Emergence of Private Land Use Controls in Large-scale Subdivisions: The Companion Story to Village of Euclid v.
+Ambler Realty Co.," Case Western Reserve Law Review 51 (2000-2001): 617-43; Marian Morton, "Deferring Dreams: Racial and Religious Covenants in Shaker Heights, Cleveland Heights and East Cleveland, 1925 to 1970," accessed October 21, 2018, http://teachingcleveland.org/deferring-dreams.-racial-and-religious-cove nants-in-shaker-heights-and-cleveland-heights-1925-to-1970-by-marian-morton/.
+For a recent case study of Los Angeles' deed restrictions, see Laura Redford, "The Intertwined History of Class and Race Segregation in Los Angeles," Journal of Planning History 16, no. 2 (2016, November): 305-22. - 5.
+Letters from the Van Sweringen Company to Helen Luthi, June 15, July 2, and July 25, 1925, Helen Luthi file, Shaker Historical Society, Shaker Heights, OH.

 Luthi returned her deed, as instructed.
 Her new deed, registered by the Cuyahoga County Recorders Office May 26, 1926, included the new restriction.

 Restriction No. 5 in the sample deed included in one of the letters to Luthi stated: